Jollywatt/GeometricAlgebra.jl/README.md

 The aim of this project is to provide an interface for geometric algebra which is simple, type-agnostic and explicit.
-See also [Grassmann.jl](https://github.com/chakravala/Grassmann.jl/) and co. for more advanced capability.
+See also the more mature [Grassmann.jl](https://github.com/chakravala/Grassmann.jl/) and [Multivectors.jl](https://github.com/digitaldomain/Multivectors.jl) packages for more advanced capability.

 ```Julia
 julia> x, y, z = basis((1,1,1))